AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/security-tab.md

 # The [!UICONTROL Security] tab

-The **Security** tab explains security issues and isolates their potential causes.
-Further the frames of the tab are described.
+The **[!UICONTROL Security]** tab explains security issues and isolates their potential causes.
+Further, the frames of the tab are described.

 ## [!UICONTROL API calls by IP, details by URL]